Giuseppe-Della-Corte/IESTAC/README.md

 | Sentences Embeddings Based Bilingual Text Alignment | <a href="https://github.com/facebookresearch/LASER">Facebook LASER</a>, <a href="https://github.com/thompsonb/vecalign">Vecalign |
 | Forced Alignment | <a href="https://github.com/readbeyond/aeneas">Aeneas</a> |
 | Audio Processing and Features Extraction | <a href="https://github.com/astorfi/speechpy">Speechpy</a> |

-## Links to Corpus Download
-A binary file containing the 60561 triplets of parallel English audio, English text, and Italian textual translation is available as a Kaggle dataset <a href="https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it/">**Kaggle dataset**</a>.
-The Kaggle dataset also contains two parallel texts for textual Machine Translation.

-Numpy arrays containing 40-MFCC features extracted from the audio segments and aligned with their English transcription and their Italian textual translations are available through <a href="https://drive.google.com/file/d/19bpKRnIGwZU1bbFURSNCbi95xO8-xdk-/view?usp=sharing">Google Drive.</a>

 ## Corpus Statistics